Many countries in Latin American have now officially reopened their borders for tourism.

 - Travel insurance that covers medical care or an unexpected extended hotel stay.

 - Follow all airport and local health protocols.
-This includes wearing a mask or face shield in nearly all indoors circumstances.
+This includes wearing a mask in all public places.

 For more information and details, see our guide on Costa Rica Reopening For Tourism